sarahhenderson/Crafty-Social-Buttons/src/README.txt

 These are the things currently in the pipeline:

-* Adding the ability to hide buttons on specific pages
+* Additional options for layout and style of the buttons
-* Choosing which post types the share buttons are added to
 * (Anything else?
 You tell me!)